Common Driving Questions

 - What kind of vehicle will I need for getting to Black Spruce Dog Sledding?

-Most of the time a small, compact car can make the trip up here just fine, but not always!
-In winter, a snow or ice storm may force us to cancel tours, or restrict our tours to only those visitors with all-wheel drive, four-wheel drive or properly-equipped front-wheel drive vehicles (snow tires).
-Our hilly, rural neighborhood roads can get icy, snowy and wind-drifted during the months of October through April.
-(More winter driving tips below.)
-We do get snowplow services, but we believe an all-wheel drive or four-wheel drive vehicle is the best choice for getting anywhere in Alaska, in any season.
+Most of the time a small, compact car can make the trip up here just fine, but not always… In winter, a snow or ice storm may force us to cancel tours, or restrict our tours to only those visitors with all-wheel drive, four-wheel drive or properly-equipped front-wheel drive vehicles (snow tires).
 Even during spring, summer and fall, our roads can be wet, muddy and bumpy.
 A four-wheel drive or all-wheel drive vehicle offers an extra level of safety and comfort in all seasons.
+From May 1 – early September you can rent a truck from us!
+We also suggest using Alaska Auto Rental.

 - More helpful driving tips for winter in Alaska